zhaochen0110/zhaochen0110.github.io/_pages/about.md

 🤔 My research interests are primarily focused on exploring various challenges related to the dynamic of **"time"** in machine learning.
 Currently, my main focus is on Large Language Models (LLMs), covering the following topics:
-- **Temporal Adaptation and Generalization:** Investigating strategies to update LLMs for enhanced temporal adaptation, aiming to improve their ability to generalize to future contexts and ensure robustness in the temporal dimension.
+- **Adaptation and Generalization:** Focusing on the reasons behind model degradation in time and exploring the strategies to improve temporal generalization and update the knowledge without catastrophic forgetting of old knowledge.
-- **Impact of Temporal Knowledge Dynamics:** Exploring the effects of temporal knowledge becoming outdated and the subsequent updating process in the parametric memory of LLMs.
-How do these updates influence or lead to hallucinations within the model?
+- **Trustworthiness and Reliability:** Investigation into the behavior of LLMs when encountering knowledge conflicts and exploring methods to mitigate knowledge conflicts of old knowledge as we update LLMs with new knowledge.
-- **Temporal Reasoning in LLMs:** Enhancing LLMs' comprehension of time, including basic temporal concepts understanding (e.g., duration, frequency) and intricate temporal interpretations and computations (e.g., causality, arithmetic).
+- **Complex reasoning:** Research on equipping LLMs with human-level temporal reasoning and commonsense.
+This involves basic temporal concepts understanding and intricate temporal interpretations and computations.

 📖 *Can the progress of civilization, and the advancement of technology truly transcend time?
 Or are we just endlessly pursuing the elusive dust in the hourglass?*